imaddde867/EXPLAINIUM/readme.md

 ## 🎯 Executive Summary

-**EXPLAINIUM** is an innovative AI-powered factory management system that creates a comprehensive digital nervous system for industrial operations.
-This project focuses exclusively on developing the **Central Intelligence Hub** - the core brain that processes all data inputs and manages the infinite network of specialized AI agents.
+**EXPLAINIUM** is the Central Intelligence Hub - the core brain of an AI-powered factory management system.
+EXPLAINIUM processes all data inputs and orchestrates an infinite network of specialized AI agents for industrial operations.

-**Project Scope**: The Central Intelligence Hub integrates three critical input layers—company tacit knowledge, multimodal sensing, and agent outputs—to deliver real-time intelligence and decision-making capabilities for factory optimization.
+**Project Scope**: EXPLAINIUM integrates three critical input layers—company tacit knowledge, multimodal sensing, and agent outputs—to deliver real-time intelligence and decision-making capabilities for factory optimization.

 ### 🏆 Core Value Proposition
 - **360° Factory Intelligence**: Complete visibility and understanding of all factory operations